grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ![Image](https://github.com/user-attachments/assets/d4b0f85d-cc8d-4058-b019-1c5198849676)

-The first step when analyzing a profile outputted from your application, is to take note of the _largest node_ which is where your application is spending the most resources.
+To analyze a profile outputted from your application, take note of the _largest node_ which is where your application is spending the most resources.
 In this case, it happens to be the `order_car` function.

 The benefit of using the Pyroscope package, is that now that we can investigate further as to _why_ the `order_car()`